magento/merchdocs/src/shipping/shipping-in-store-delivery.md

    {:.bs-callout-info}
    If needed, clear the **Use system value** checkbox to change the default for any field.

-1. Enter the **Method Name** that you want to appear as a label next to the calculated rate in the shopping cart.
+1. Enter the **Method Name** that describes the method of calculation that is used to produce a shipping estimate.
+The method name appears next to the calculated estimated rate in the shopping cart.

 1. Enter the **Title** that you want to appear for In-Store Delivery section during checkout.

     {:.bs-callout-info}
     The default title is `In-Store Pickup Delivery`.

-1. Enter the **Price** that you want to charge for In-Store Delivery shipping.
+1. Enter the **Price** to charge customers for the in-store pickup service.

 1. Enter the **Search Radius** in kilometers for store pickup location search on storefront checkout.